Skip to content

 • Run core Arashi commands from the command palette: init, add, clone, create, pull, sync, switch, remove

-• Browse worktrees in the Arashi Worktrees panel with repo, branch, path, and change status
+• Browse worktrees in the Arashi Worktrees panel grouped by repository with repo, branch, path, and change status

-• Trigger contextual panel actions for switch, remove, and add repository
+• Trigger contextual panel actions for switching, removing, refreshing, creating, and opening related repositories

 • Capture command context and diagnostics in the Arashi output channel